-SPRINGFIELD, Ohio (WDTN) – The Clark County Combined Health District said Tuesday it found mosquitoes that tested positive for the West Nile Virus.
+CLARK COUNTY, Ohio (WDTN) – A recent mosquito sample collected in Clark County has tested positive for West Nile Virus.

-West Nile Virus (WNV) is an arthropod-borne virus (arbovirus) most commonly spread by infected mosquitoes that can lead to severe fever, encephalitis (inflammation of the brain) or meningitis (inflammation of the lining of the brain and spinal cord).
+West Nile Virus (WNV) is most commonly spread by infected mosquitoes and can lead to severe fever, encephalitis (inflammation of the brain) or meningitis (inflammation of the lining of the brain and spinal cord).

-The CCCHd says the primary vector in Ohio is the northern house mosquito, Culex pipiens.
-Mosquitoes become infected when they feed on infected birds.
-Infected mosquitoes can then spread the virus to humans and other animals when they bite.
+Mosquitos become infected with the virus when they feed on infected birds.
+They then spread the illness to humans and other animals when they bite.

-Approximately 80 percent of people who are infected with WNV will not show any symptoms at all, but there is no way to know in advance if you will develop an illness or not.
-Those who do develop symptoms usually do so between three to 14 days after they are bitten by the infected mosquito:
+Around 80 percent of people infected with West Nile Virus will not show any symptoms at all, but there is no way to know ahead of time if you will develop and illness or not.